Small Subalgebras of Polynomial Rings and Stillman's Conjecture: Introduction

-\begin{theoremb} There is an ascending function $B$ from dimension sequences $\delta = (\vect n d)$ to $\Z_+$ with the following property.
+\begin{theoremb} There is an ascending function $B$ from dimension sequences $\delta = (\vect \delta d)$ to $\Z_+$ with the following property.
 If $K$ is an algebraically closed field and $V$ is a finite-dimensional $\Z_+$-graded $K$-vector subspace of a polynomial ring $R$ over $K$ with dimension sequence $\delta$, then $V$ (and, hence, the $K$-subalgebra of $R$ generated by $V$) is contained in a $K$-subalgebra of $R$ generated by a regular sequence $\vect G s$ of forms of degree at most $d$, where $s \leq B(\delta)$.

-Moreover, for every $\eta \geq 1$ there is such a function $\etB$ with the additional property that every sequence consisting of linearly independent homogeneous linear combinations of the elements in $\vect G s$ is an $\rom{R}_\eta$-sequence. \end{theoremb}

-For example, this theorem implies for $\eta \geq 3$ that all the quotients of $R$ by ideals generated by homogeneous linear combinations of the elements in $\vect G s$ are unique factorization domains: this follows at once from a theorem of Grothendieck, conjectured by Samuel, for which there is an elementary exposition in \cite{Ca}.
+Moreover, for every $\eta \geq 1$ there is such a function $\etB$ with the additional property that every sequence consisting of linearly independent homogeneous linear combinations of the elements in $\vect G s$ is an $\rom{R}_\eta$-sequence. \end{theoremb} \begin{discussion} We note, for example, that this theorem implies for $\eta \geq 3$ that all the quotients of $R$ by ideals generated by homogeneous linear combinations of the elements in $\vect G s$ are unique factorization domains: this follows at once from a theorem of Grothendieck, conjectured by Samuel, for which there is an elementary exposition in \cite{Ca}. \end{discussion}

 By taking a supremum over all dimension sequences with at most $d$ entries such that the sum of the entries is at most $n$, we have at once:

 \begin{corollaryb} There is an ascending function $\etcB(n,d)$, independent of $K$ and $N$, such that for all polynomial rings $R = K[\vect x N]$ over an algebraically closed field $K$ and all graded vector subspaces $V$ of $R$ of dimension at most $n$ whose homogeneous elements have positive degree at most $d$, the elements of $V$ are contained in a subring $K[\vect G B]$, where $B \leq \etcB(n,d)$ and $\vect G B$ is an $\rom{R}_\eta$-sequence of forms of degree at most $d$. \end{corollaryb}